 B.1.3.1 Introduction

 Mapping an ontology to oneM2M describes how an instance of that ontology may be represented under oneM2M resource structure.
-This clause proposes a recommended way to map SAREF to oneM2M..
+This clause proposes a recommended way to map SAREF to oneM2M.

 B.1.3.2 Mapping rules